SLoMo: A General System for Legged Robot Motion Imitation from Casual Videos: Experiments and Results

 \section{Experiments and Results}

 In this section, we present the results of experiments demonstrating the capabilities of SLoMo on a variety of robotic systems in simulation and on hardware.
-In particular, we demonstrate two important features of our method: 1) our entire framework is able to successfully transfer motions from casual videos to robot hardware and 2) our entire pipeline is model agnostic and can support both quadruped and humanoid robots.
-Experiment videos are available on our \href{https://slomo-www.github.io/website/}{paper website}.
-An implementation of the entire framework can be found at:
+In particular, we demonstrate two important features of our method: 1) our entire framework can successfully transfer motions from casual videos to robot hardware and 2) our pipeline is model agnostic and can support both quadruped and humanoid robots.
+We carefully identify canonical legged robot movements that require no contact switching, periodic contact switching, and dynamic non-periodic contact switching.
+Experiment videos are available on our \href{https://slomo-www.github.io/website/}{website}.
+An implementation of the framework can be found on \href{https://github.com/johnzhang3/SLoMo}{GitHub}.